jfortner753/synthergy-engine-output/README.md

 ## Summary Statement

 Third-order reasoning, disciplined by receipts and embodied in a reflexive shell, turns complex questions into reproducible, reviewable artifacts.
-The φ Synthergy Engine extends the historical arc of human cognition—from the abacus and printing press to the computer and cybernetics—by establishing **reflexive cognition as infrastructure** for the next century of science.
+The φ Synthergy Engine extends the historical arc of human cognition and establishes **reflexive cognition as infrastructure** for the next century of science.